Green banana

+Green bananas are unripe bananas used in cuisines worldwide.
+They have a firmer texture and a starchy, mildly astringent taste compared to their ripe counterparts.

+Around the world

+Africa

+In East Africa, a starchy triploid banana cultivar originating from the African Great Lakes, known as "matoke," is harvested while still green and used in various dishes.

+Caribbean

+In certain Caribbean countries like Saint Lucia and Trinidad and Tobago, green bananas are called green figs. The term "green fig" is employed to distinguish unripe or green bananas from their ripe, yellow counterparts.
+In these regions, green figs are often featured in various dishes and are typically prepared differently than ripe bananas.

+Latin America

 Guineos (pronounced [ɡiˈneos]) usually refers to an unripe banana.
 The term guineo is sometimes used in reference to its ripened counterpart: the yellow (ripened) banana.
-The word Guineo comes from Guinea, a country in West Africa, as it is one of the places from which bananas originate.
+The word guineo comes from Guinea, a country in West Africa, as it is one of the places from which bananas originate.
 Some make a distinction between the two and refer to green bananas as guineos verdes (green bananas) and yellow bananas as guineos (ripe bananas).

 Guineos are not to be confused with plantains, which are far starchier than the guineo and cannot be used in the same ways.

 Guineos are used widely in Latin American cooking as they are versatile, inexpensive, and filling.

-El Salvador
+Honduras

-Bananas, whether green or ripe, are called guineos in El Salvador.
+Bananas, whether green or ripe, are called guineos in Honduras.
 Guineos are a popular fruit in the country and are used for the popular dessert 'chocobanano', which is a frozen guineo covered in chocolate, sprinkles, or other toppings.
+Also used in soups and the famous tajadas.
+Which are fried green bananas.

 Puerto Rico

 In Puerto Rico, green bananas are used in dishes such as viandas con ajilimójili, pasteles, sopa de mondongo and sancocho.
 There are also many other dishes on the island which use green bananas.
-Green banana flour is widely available throughout Puerto Rico and used for making pancakes, crêpes, waffles, cookies, cakes, tortillas, bread, and other pastries.
+Green banana flour is widely available throughout Puerto Rico, used for making pancakes, crêpes, waffles, cookies, cakes, tortillas, bread, and other pastries.